About Our Scholarship Donors

 After college, Justin began his career with Vern Eide Motorcars in Sioux Falls, SD for 20 years.
 He was very passionate about his career and always said it wasn’t about selling cars but rather, it was about taking care of people.

-On September 19, 2008, Justine was united in marriage with Amy Otten in Tea, SD.
+On September 19, 2008, Justin was united in marriage with Amy Otten in Tea, SD.
 Justin and Amy made their home in Tea and this is where they raised their son, Austin Lake.
 Outside of work, Justin was an active community volunteer, serving Trinity Lutheran Church, Junior Achievement, coaching junior football teams, and mentoring area kids.
 He also volunteered for many charities within his career for Vern Eide Motorcars.

 Justin enjoyed traveling and his true passion was family.
 He loved hunting, grilling, listening to music and hanging out with his many friends.
 Justin’s favorite place to relax was at his family’s hunting lodge at Lake Byron.
 Justin lived in the moment and everything he did was “the best!”
 He had a true love for life.